-- In the paper-based IELTS test, in the listening test, an audio is played on the speaker which usually creates the issue of clarity whereas, in the computer-based test, every candidate is provided with a pair of headphones which helps the candidate to listen a clear audio.
+- In the paper-based IELTS test, in the listening test, audio is played on the speaker which usually creates the issue of clarity whereas, in the computer-based test, every candidate is provided with a pair of headphones which helps the candidate to listen clear audio.

 So, above we have seen some grounds of differences between the paper-based IELTS test and computer-based IELTS test, but both of the tests are similar in the test format and timings.

 Along with this, we have also seen how computer-based IELTS test is more favourable than the paper-based but the last thing is that matters is your convenience, that what makes you more comfortable.